Khashiev/Java1/README.md

 # Day 01 – Java bootcamp
 ### OOP/Collections

-*Takeaways: Today you will learn how to model the operation of various collections correctly, and create a full-scale money transfer application*
+*Takeaways: Today you will learn how to correctly model the operation of different collections and create a full-fledged money transfer application.*

 # Contents
 1. [Chapter I](#chapter-i) \